Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Menu.md

       }
     }
 ```
-Of course you need to add propertychanged notifications where you change the enabled status of this MenuItem.
+Of course you need to add [propertychanged](Categories1.md) notifications where you change the enabled status of this MenuItem.
 In the next parts an About Dialog Form will be added.
-In order to do so an few steps are needed to enable the appication to show Dialog Forms:
+In order to do so an few steps are needed to enable the application to show Dialog Forms:

-* Add an Inverion of control container
+* Add an Inversion of control container
 * Add a WindowManager interface.
 * Create the dialog form and its ViewManager
 * Hook it all up into the ShellViewModel